mcinglis/c-style/readme.md

 #### Minimize the scope of variables

-If a few variables are only used in a contiguous sequence of lines, and only a single value is used after that sequence, then those lines are a great candidate for extracting to a function.
+If a few variables are only used in a contiguous sequence of lines, and only a single value is used after that sequence, then those first lines are a great candidate for extracting to a function.

 ``` c
 // Good: addr was only used in the first part of handle_request